SkilledSparrow/SkilledSparrow/README.md

 Software Engineer and Frontend Development
 ------------------------------------

-I have been in the computer science and web development Space for 2.5+ Years .
+I have been in the computer science and web development Space for 1+ Year .
 I currently work as a Frontend Developer at ProdigalAI.
 I love talking and reading about software engineering and most of my work revolves around the Frontend development.

 * 🌍  I'm based in Delhi, India.
 * 🚀  I'm currently working at [Prodigal AI]((https://www.prodigalai.com/))